- 1 Epidemiology

 - Behavioural management strategies – visual timetables, preparation and explanation for changes in routine.

-The features of autism exist on a spectrum – at one end there will be children who are able to learn ways to manage their difficulties and live independent lives in successful careers with children of their own.
-At the other end are children who are so severely affected that they will never be able to live independently, most remaining with the family throughout their lives.
+The features of autism exist on a spectrum.
+At one end, there will be children who are able to learn ways to manage their difficulties and live independent lives in successful careers with children of their own.
+At the other end are children who are so severely affected that they never achieve independent living and may require supported accommodation after they reach adulthood.

 |(1)||Baird G1, Simonoff E, Pickles A, Chandler S, Loucas T, Meldrum D, Charman T. Prevalence of disorders of the autism spectrum in a population cohort of children in South Thames: the Special Needs and Autism Project (SNAP).
 2006 Jul 15; 368(9531):210-5.|